Notice of Annual General Meeting 2021 of Catena Media plc.

 Duration and termination of employment, etc.

 Senior management employment contracts are generally not limited in time.
 The notice period may not exceed six months if notice of termination of employment is made by the company.
-Fixed base salary during the period of notice and severance pay may together not exceed an amount equivalent to the CEO’s fixed base salary for six months, and three months for other senior executives.
-The period of notice may not exceed six months without any right to severance pay when termination is made by the senior executive.
+Upon termination by the company, and in addition to their fixed monthly salary during the notice period, the CEO is entitled to a maximum of twelve (12) months’ salary as severance pay and other members of the senior management may be entitled to severance pay in a maximum amount of six (6) months’ base salary.
+If termination is made by the senior executive, the period of notice may not exceed six months and there is no right to severance pay.

 The decision-making process to determine, review and implementation of the guidelines